 Submission and Delivery for ULAR Housing

-- Once the order request is complete, click “submit request” to forward for fiscal approval.
-(Note that you MUST select your department fiscal approver in order to prevent delays in processing).
+- Once the order request is complete, click “submit request” to forward it for fiscal approval.

-- After fiscal approval, the request is forwarded for vivarium approval and the last step is the Office of Research purchasing/Procurement.
+- After department fiscal approval, the request is forwarded for ULAR vivarium approval and the last step is the Office of Research purchasing/Procurement.

-- Submit orders at least a week ahead of time to allow for processing.
+- Submit orders at least one week ahead of time to allow for processing.

 Receiving Animals in ULAR Facilities from Non-commercial Sources

-- After submission of the order request in eProtocol, the email@example.com will contact the sending institution to obtain health information on the animals to be obtained.
+- The import-export coordinator (ULARImportExport@osu.edu) will contact the sending institution to obtain health information on the animals to be obtained.

-- For new faculty, the IACUC has a holding protocol which can be used to order animals into quarantine while awaiting review/approval of their own IACUC protocol.
-Contact firstname.lastname@example.org for requests to utilize the holding protocol.
+- For new investigators, the IACUC holding protocol can be used to order animals into quarantine while awaiting review/approval of their own IACUC protocol.

-- Animals ordered from non-commercial vendors will be quarantined in a secure facility for approximately 3-6 weeks and undergo testing for designated pathogens.
+- Animal orders received from non-commercial vendors are quarantined in a secure facility for approximately 3-4 weeks.